|

 ----

-new device/system and you are responsible for CE-marking, technical
+manufacturer of this new device/system and you are responsible for CE-marking,

-documentation, risk management and all obligations based on MDD and the
+technical documentation, risk management and all obligations based on MDD and

 E & OE.
 Subject to alterations without prior notice.